Rome in a Day

 Rome wasn't built in a day, so don't expect to see it all in one.
 Still, you can give it your best shot.

 Note: This is the itinerary to follow if you actually have one full day in Rome.
-I say that because many of you will be arriving in Rome from North America to start your Italian vacation, in which case—sad to say—you don't actually have a full day to spend here, since much of the morning will be spent arriving, clearing customs, and getting into town.
+I say that because many of you will be arriving in Rome from somewhere else to start your Italian vacation, in which case—sad to say—you don't actually have three full days to spend here, since much of that first morning will be spent arriving (at the airport or train station), perhaps clearing customs, getting into town, and settling into your hotel.

 Below is the itinerary if Rome is just another stop on your itinerary and you genuinely have a full day to spend.
-(This separate page has a one-day itinerary for those arriving in Italy this day and headed out of Rome tomorrow morning.)
+(This separate page has a one-day itinerary for those arriving in town this day but who are headed out of Rome tomorrow morning.)

 The Sistine Chapel cieling